sadlerjames/OOP-Coursework/README.md

 - Change all ==, !=
 - Move showIndividualPost to Post class
 - Check through all 'for' loops, are they necessary?
+- What version of java will execute?
+Aim to remove '.indent' as is a workaround
+- Does showPostChildrenDetails always return in correct order
+- Correctly handle serialisation exceptions
+- Check all imports are needed in all files

 Question list:
 - showIndividualPost - should it show only the number of direct comments on that post?
 - showIndividualPost - how to deal with message = "" being needed, however redundant
 - Check type in showPostChildrenDetails
+- Does our test file get marked?
+Do we need assertions in the code aswell as test file?